home-assistant/home-assistant.io/source/_components/sensor.statistics.markdown

 ---

 The `statistics` sensor platform is consuming the state from other sensors.
-Beside the maximal and the minimal value also the total, the mean, the median, the variance, and the standard deviation are as attributes availalble.
+Beside the maximal and the minimal value also the total, the mean, the median, the variance, and the standard deviation are as attributes available.
 If it's a binary sensor then only the state changes are counted.

 To enable the statistics sensor, add the following lines to your `configuration.yaml`: